skswe/melodic-net/README.md

 # MelodicNet

-MelodicNet is a generative AI application designed to assist with melody creation for music producers.
-The app accepts an "inspiration" MIDI file as input and then outputs a set of new MIDI files which have some resemblence to the input file.
-Currently, the output quality is not good enough for producers to plug it directly into a composition, however it can be used as a starting point for further editing and inspiration.
-MelodicNet can be seen as a tool to generate pockets of unique melodic phrases rather than complete structured melodies.
+MelodicNet is a generative AI application tailored to aid music producers in melody creation.
+By inputting an "inspiration" MIDI file, the app generates new MIDI files that echo elements of the original composition.
+While the current output may require further editing before integration into a final composition, MelodicNet serves as a tool for sparking creativity and exploration.
+Rather than providing fully structured melodies, it excels in generating unique melodic phrases, offering users a starting point for musical experimentation and development.

 This project was developed as part of the capstone design course for my undergraduate degree in computer engineering.